State housing in New Zealand: The First Labour Government

 At the time it was elected in 1935, the First Labour Government had no plans to introduce state housing.
 It nationalised the Mortgage Corporation set up in 1935 by the Coalition Government to provide low-interest housing loans.

 Following a campaign against slums by the newspaper New Zealand Truth, and the realisation that lending for mortgages was not effective to provide housing to replace them, the Finance Minister Walter Nash announced in the 1936 Budget that 5000 state houses would be built.
 The houses would be provided by private enterprise, with a Department of Housing Construction set up to oversee the building and the State Advances Corporation to manage the houses.
-The government intended not only to provide housing, but to stimulate jobs and manufacturing with the construction of the houses, which were to be built from New Zealand materials as far as possible.
+The Government intended not only to provide housing, but to stimulate jobs and manufacturing with the construction of the houses, which were to be built from New Zealand materials as far as possible.

 MP John A. Lee was responsible for the programme (and for the use of cheap Reserve Bank 1% credit), but as he was an undersecretary rather than a minister he had limited authority.
 Sir James Fletcher of Fletcher Construction was a major participant.

 The houses were built in the suburbs, not in the inner cities where the slums were.
-This was in part because the cost of building in the inner cities was higher, and in part, because the government believed that children were better raised in suburban sections rather than on the streets.
+This was in part because the cost of building in the inner cities was higher, and in part, because the Government believed that children were better raised in suburban sections rather than on the streets.
 The urban poor also were largely unable to afford the rents for the new state houses.
-The government favoured married couples with at least one child as tenants to encourage an increase in the birth rate.
-Māori were excluded, in part because they could not afford the rentals, but also because the government believed the races should be kept apart.
+The Government favoured married couples with at least one child as tenants to encourage an increase in the birth rate.
+Māori were excluded, in part because they could not afford the rentals, but also because Government ministers believed the races should be kept apart.

 Almost all of the state houses built by the Labour Government were detached, with some land on which vegetables could be grown and perhaps a few animals kept.
 A few were semi-detached, with two or four houses sharing a section.
 Only about 1.5% of the 30,000 houses constructed by 31 March 1949 were in blocks of flats, all of them in Auckland or the greater Wellington area.
 The first to be built were the low rise family flats in the Wellington suburb of Berhampore and the largest block was the ten-storey Dixon Street Flats in central Wellington containing 115 one-bedroomed flats for couples and single people.